Freak on a Leash: Appearances in media

 In early February 1999, "Freak on a Leash" was used in a Puma television advertisement that debuted during the Super Bowl pre-game show, featuring Korn's live performance interspersed with Serena Williams and Vince Carter competing in their respective sports.

 The song was briefly played in a 2007 episode of The Simpsons titled "Stop!
-Or My Dog Will Shoot", while the family pet Santa's Little Helper is looking for Homer Simpson in a Korn maze.
+Or My Dog Will Shoot", while the family pet Santa's Little Helper is looking for Homer Simpson in a corn maze.

 In 2008, the song has been featured in the video game Guitar Hero World Tour.